The Amazon S3 Storage extension for WooCommerce enables you to serve digital products through your Amazon AWS S3 service.

-- To upload files, simply click on your bucket in the left hand side and then click the ‘Upload’ button and follow the procedure.
+- To upload files, simply click on your bucket on the left-hand side and then click the “Upload” button and follow the procedure.

 Configure Digital Products ↑ Back to top

-- To offer multiple downloads, click on Add File and repeat steps 6 and 7.
+- To offer multiple downloads, select Add File and repeat steps 3 and 4.

 Amazon S3 Shortcode ↑ Back to top